Specialising in POTS

-Splinter-like sensation in throat due to ulcers on tonsils * Tonsils thickly coated in slimy film * Sores at corner of mouth * Stringy saliva * Thirstless except possibly on waking * Pain may extend into the ear *
+Splinter-like sensation in throat due to ulcers on tonsils * Tonsils thickly coated in slimy film * Sores at corner of mouth * Stringy saliva * Thirstless except on waking * Pain may extend into the ear *

 Irritated throats of smokers, drinkers and public speakers * Rawness and scraping in the throat caused by tobacco smoke, alcohol or overuse of the voice * Chronic pharyngitis * Possible white patches in the throat * Dry cough *

-Throat is dark, tonsils are dark red, swollen * Throat feels sore, pain on swallowing at the root of the tongue or extending into the ears * Right side worse * Aching back and limbs * Worse for heat * Neck glands enlarged * Person is exhausted, uncommunicative and feels very ill * Suits chronic follicular pharyngitis with a constant desire to clear the throat or sensation of a hot ball in the throat worse for hot drinks * May complain of cobweb sensation on face *
+Throat is dark, tonsils are dark red, swollen * Throat feels sore, pain on swallowing at the root of the tongue or extending into the ears * Right side worse * Aching back and limbs * Worse for heat * Neck glands enlarged * Person is exhausted, uncommunicative and feels very ill * Suits chronic follicular pharyngitis with a constant desire to clear the throat or sensation of a hot ball in the throat worse for hot drinks * May complain of cobweb sensation on face or sore breasts *

 Deep established ulcers * Tonsils so swollen that pain causes person to grimace every time they swallow * Tonsillitis with suppuration that will not heal * Pricking sensation in throat like a pin stuck there * Pain causes cough * Worse left side *